Flagsmith/flagsmith-docs/docs/advanced-use/system-administration.md

 title: System Administration
 ---

+## Authentication

+Flagsmith supports a variety of Authentication methods for logging into the dashboard.

+### Open Source Version

+- Username and Password
+- Github OAuth (with configuration)
+- Google OAuth (with configuration)

+### SaaS, Free and Startup Plans

+- Username and Password
+- Github OAuth (with configuration)
+- Google OAuth (with configuration)

+### SaaS, Scale-Up Plan

+2FA can also be enabled with this plan.

+- Username and Password
+- Github OAuth (with configuration)
+- Google OAuth (with configuration)
+- SAML

+### Enterprise Plan (SaaS, On Prem or Private Cloud)

+2FA can also be enabled with this plan.

+Enterprise plans also allows for restrictions to lock down Organisation logins to specific authentication methods.

+- Username and Password
+- Github OAuth (with configuration)
+- Google OAuth (with configuration)
+- SAML
+- Okta
+- LDAP
+- Microsoft ADFS

 ## Terraform API Keys for Organisations

 You can create Terraform API Keys from the Organisation Settings page.
 These are currently used with our